 What you’ll need to succeed:

-- Demonstrable experience in youth work settings (Centre, Outreach and Detached), with a range of groups of young people aged 11 to 19 years.
-(D)
+- Demonstrable experience in youth work/school settings with a range of groups of young people aged 8 to 18 years

-- Planning, monitoring and evaluation of work.
-(E)
+- Experience of planning, monitoring and evaluation of work

-- Prepared to work flexible hours, which will include evening and weekend work (and occasionally residential).
-(D)
+- Prepared to work flexible hours, which will include evening and weekend work (and occasionally residential)

-- Demonstrable knowledge and understanding of the issues which impact on the lives of young people.
-(E)
+- Demonstrable knowledge and understanding of the issues which impact on the lives of young people

-- A nationally recognized JNC Qualification in Youth Work or equivalent, or to be willing to work towards one (D)
+- A nationally recognized Qualification in Youth Work or equivalent

-- Demonstrable knowledge of current youth work principles, practices and priorities.
-(D)
+- Demonstrable knowledge of current youth work principles, practices and priorities

 What you’ll get in return: